zen4ever/route53manager/README.rst

 * Create/delete hosted zones
 * Create/update/delete records
 * Manipulate recordsets
+* Stores change log in the SQL database

 Route 53 Manager is meant to be running locally, on user's machine, or local network behind the firewall.
 It allows you to manage DNS zones and records